retgef/WP-Proxy-Builder/README.md

 Installation
 ------------

-* Clone to your wp-content/plugins folder
+* Clone to your plugins folder

 Usage
 -----